FF4EuroHPC Call-2: Proposer-Evaluator Check-List

 - Is the proposed work driven by the business needs of the industrial partner(s)?

 - Does the proposed work target benefits for engineering and manufacturing SMEs or SMEs from other sectors able to demonstrate fast economic growth or particular impact for Europe?

-- Is the proposed experiment sufficiently different from previous Fortissimo experiments to satisfy the requirement for complementarity?
+- Is the proposed experiment sufficiently different from previous Fortissimo experiments (both past projects and those selected in FF4EuroHPC Call-1) to satisfy the requirement for complementarity?

-- Does the proposal require HPC resources and do the computational needs clearly exceed those offered by a modern workstation (particularly in terms of computing times for solution delivery)?
+- Does the proposal substantiate the need for HPC resources and do the computational needs clearly exceed those offered by a modern workstation (particularly in terms of time to solution)?

 - Is the proposal driven by the requirements of first-time HPC users?

-Is the proposed experiment, as described in the proposal, feasible?
+Is the proposed experiment, as described in the proposal, feasible in the technical and management sense?
 Are risks properly described and addressed?

-Are tasks relating to solving the business problems of the end-users clearly predominant compared with any research on new methods?
-(The expectation is for there to be only a need for extension of existing software and computational methods, not the development from scratch of software or methods)
+Are tasks related to solving the business problems of the end-users clearly predominant compared with any research on new methods?
+(The expectation is for there to be only a need for adaptation/extension of existing software and computational methods, not the development from scratch of software or methods)